NeilMBurns/R-code-to-predict-seabed-maps-using-GAMs-from-underwater-video-imagery/README.md

-# 📄 Conservation Relevant Fine-Scale Distribution and Habitat Associations of Threatened Elasmobranchs in Temperate Nearshore Waters
+# 📄 Predicting seabed maps from underwater video imagery using GAMs in a Scottish Sea Loch

-Repository containing analysis code, data, and supplementary materials supporting the paper:
+Repository containing analysis code, and links to the data supporting the paper:

-**Conservation Relevant Fine-Scale Distribution and Habitat Associations of Threatened Elasmobranchs in Temperate Nearshore Waters**
+**Predicting seabed maps from underwater video imagery using GAMs in a Scottish Sea Loch**
-Hopkins, C.R., Cullen, G., Flatt, R.L., Brooker, E.E., Bailey, D.M., and Burns, N.M.
+Burns, N.M., Bailey, D.M. and Hopkins, C.R.
 Submitted to *[Journal]*, 2025
 [DOI to follow]